hcarnes/artsy_scraper_cli/NOTES.md

 Which work of artwork would you like purchase?

-What is an art gene?
+**What is an art gene?**

 An art gene has a name.
 A an art gene has a url?
 An art gene has as list of artworks in that gene.
+This will be an array of hashes with artwork info.
 This should have a collection of genes that the CLI can use.

-What is an artwork?
+**What is an artwork?**

 An artwork has a title
 An artwork has an artist name